srinivasarao-eaga/Perl-Beginner/README.md

 Perl-Beginner
 =============

-Practice exercises and material for learning Perl
+This repository has some Practice exercises and material for learning Perl.